 Enrollment for the 2022-2023 class is extended through Monday, September 26, 2022.

 The g3 membership contribution is $125 ($100 directly to the grant and $25 for g3 program materials and administration).
 Members pool their contributions to create a meaningful annual grant that goes to a local nonprofit chosen by g3.

 Scholarships are available for eligible participants for whom the full $125 contribution would be a hardship.

-g3 participants commit to participate October through April, when the grant is voted on and awarded to a local nonprofit.
-The group generally meets twice a month on Sunday afternoons, from 2 to 4 PM.
+g3 participants commit to participate October through April, when the grant to benefit a local nonprofit is voted on and announced.
+The group generally meets twice a month on Sunday afternoons, from 3 to 5 PM.

 Members also conduct site visits to nonprofit finalists and are invited to attend the public grant award event.

 Through participation in g3, members may be eligible to earn up to 25 hours of community service credit (check with your school for credit acceptance).

 Each class of Girls Giving Grants is a diverse group of 60-90 young women from about 20 Austin-area schools.